CollegiumXR/b8ExtrudePull/README.md

 The other way around, not exactly user-friendly, but with a full control over the shape of the Boolean Modifier:
 <https://github.com/jayanam/fast-carve/tree/fast-carve-2-8>

+## Hall of Fame

+Thanks a lot to @Darcvizer for releasing the source code, which gives me an interesting starting point for developing Blender8 addons.